hnfarif/hnfarif/readme.md

 # 💫 About Me:
 I am a Bachelor of Information Systems who has an interest in web development.
-I have 2 years of freelance experience in developing websites using the Laravel framework such as ERP projects, university projects, and practical work.
+I have 2 years of experience in developing websites using the Laravel framework such as ERP projects, university projects, and practical work.
 I have a high desire to explore website development by self-study

 ## 🌐 Socials: